For most businesses, the largest cost they endure is labor cost. And that’s certainly true for restaurants and foodservice businesses.

 We dug through the internet to find the three most faithful labor cost calculators out there.

 The above calculators are useful in calculating your total labor cost itself.
 But what if you need to calculate labor cost as a percentage of sales or operating costs?
 Just use the formulas above and the calculator on your computer.
+You should also invest in good accounting software to keep track going forward.

 Labor Cost as a Percentage by Industry